ojensen5115/ojensen5115.github.io/_posts/2017-01-28-pencil-getting-started.md

     command did not execute successfully, got: exit code: 1

-I haven't run updates on my laptop in a little while, so giving it the old `apt update && apt upgrade` seems like a likely fix.
+I haven't run updates on my laptop in a little while, so my installed version of OpenSSL might be out of date.
-After allowing the upgrades to install, `cargo build` continues to fail with the same error.
+Issuing the old `apt update && apt upgrade` seems like a likely fix, but after allowing the upgrades to install, `cargo build` continues to fail with the same error.
 Even `apt dist-upgrade` does not resolve the issue.
 Perhaps this *isn't* my fault after all?